bitfalls/bitfalls_content/authors/bruno-skvorc/state-channel/en_US/final.md

 If you're killed by a low level creature or you transgress and murder a fellow Viking, your fame is forsaken and the spirits of all your predecessors are exiled from Valhalla and cast into Hellheim to be forgotten forever.

-Players transition between worlds through the Bifrost portal which triggers a transaction, and each zone is its own state channel.
-This means that entering and exiting a zone means sending a transaction, but keeps the game worlds isolated and small, allowing for addition of zones, tweaks to rules, user-contributed zones, and more.

 Naturally, you can collect items, upgrade your skills, or just idle around and talk to your co-Vikings.

+A player can exit a game (pause it for their character) by Summoning a Valkyrie which transports them to Asgard.
+While in Asgard, no harm can befall a Viking.

+The zones players can travel to through the Bifrost portal are of two types:

+- instanced zones (Midgard New York or Utgard's Dungeon Level 1, etc.)
+- common zones (Asgard)

+In common zones, players enter and leave at will.
+In instanced ones, they party up and enter a zone together which is unique to them - another team entering the same zones gets a copy of that zone.
+This is to keep zones replayable.
+We'll weave it into the storyline as some kind of proving ground timeloop.

+## Implementation

+The original implementation is being built with state channels, which is why I've spent such a long time describing them above.
+So, here's how it's going to work.

+### Account Creation

+To create an account, a user interacts with the game's smart contract by sending in 0.15 eth.
+0.05 eth used for funding further development (better than an ICO `¯\_(ツ)_/¯`), while 0.1 eth is locked up as that player's deposit.
+The created character thus enters Asgard (the lobby area), where everything begins.

+### World Shards are State Channels

+Each world zone is a state channel, including Asgard.
+So entering Asgard adds a player to the Asgard state channel.
+Whenever a player exits a shard, they get their deposit back.
+Whenever a player enters a shard, they need to put the deposit down again.
+The deposit is always 0.1 eth, and the initial 0.05 eth character creation fee is only paid once per character, but every time for a new character.
+This deposit is a guarantee of good behavior, and is refunded once the player character exits ("Summon a Valkyrie") unless the exit was an ejection triggered by another player (i.e. an invalid transaction was detected and not rectified in a given time frame).

+During interaction in a shard, it is assumed all players are making only valid moves.
+If, however, a player makes invalid moves IRT the game state, others who detected these moves can trigger a reporting procedure which will send a transaction to the public blockchain for the initiation of the dispute resolution process.
+In other words, you can rat someone out and unless they start behaving they get kicked out of the universe and their deposit is split in half: half is burned, and half is given to the reporter and those confirming the report.

+Players transition between worlds (zones) through the Bifrost portal by exiting a previous channel, if in any, and entering a new channel.
+Entering and exiting a zone means sending a transaction, but keeps the game worlds isolated and small, allowing for addition of zones, tweaks to rules, user-contributed zones, and more.

+### Rest and exit

 As long as players remain in the game, others can initiate combat with them, steal from them, interact with them.
 If the player remains inactive (no response given) for more than 24 hours, their state channel automatically closes.
-A player can close their channel manually, too, to exit the game and pause their character.
-In game, this is called "Summoning a Valkyrie" which takes the player back to Asgard.
+A player can close their channel manually, too, to exit the game and pause their character (the Summon a Valkyrie operation).
 This has the added effect of withdrawing the player character to a user's wallet, which lets them trade the character on an NFT marketplace (the player characters are [NFTs](https://bitfalls.com/nft)).

 ### UX

-Before we proceed, a note on UX.
 All this talk about transactions makes for a poor user experience.
 The average user does not want to think about transactions, gas costs, confirmation times, etc. The way we get around this is as follows:

-- the game uses [Nimbus](https://our.status.im/tag/nimbus) as a back end, which can handle peer to peer connections and key management.
+- the game will use [Nimbus](https://our.status.im/tag/nimbus) as a back end, which can handle peer to peer connections and key management.
 In effect, the game client is a wallet which can auto-sign transactions or, for the more paranoid, request a password for every transaction (depending on whether or not a keystore file was encrypted).
 This means that the user starts playing by downloading the game client (weird to call it that since there's no _server_, but okay), seeding it with a bit of eth, and the client takes over, occasionally asking for a password.
-- each interaction with a shard is a state channel, which makes it possible to interact with other players and the world through commands like `LOOK at @swader` or `PUNCH @swader` or `GIVE #mjolnir to @swader`.
+- each interaction with a shard is happening on a state channel, which makes it possible to interact with other players and the world through commands like `LOOK at @swader` or `PUNCH @swader` or `GIVE #mjolnir to @swader`.
 These interactions are signed messages aggregating on the clients running that particular _shard_ of the universe, of which there will always be at least 2: the software running over in [Bitfalls HQ](https://bitfalls.com), and the player's computer.

 Therefore, think of the game client like a stripped down version of [Mist](https://bitfalls.com/2018/02/12/explaining-ethereum-tools-geth-mist/) which has the ability to execute custom pre-defined transactions.

-## Implementation

-And now for the hard part.
-First, let's define dispute resolution and deposits.

-### Economics

-To enter a shard, a player has to send 0.15 ether to the game.
-The game will create a character for them and lock up 0.1 ether for their deposit.
-The 0.05 ether creation fee goes towards financing further development.
-Better than an ICO `¯\_(ツ)_/¯`

-This deposit is a guarantee of good behavior, and is refunded once the player character exits ("Summon a Valkyrie") unless the exit was an ejection triggered by another player (i.e. an invalid transaction was detected and not rectified in a given time frame).

-To enter a shard, the deposit process is repeated only without the additional 0.05 ether - once a player has a character, that character's creation fee has been paid in perpetuity.

-_Note that a new character of the same player will still need to pay the creation fee._

-During interaction in a shard, it is assumed all players are making only valid moves.
-If, however, a player makes invalid moves IRT the game state, others who detected these moves and trigger a reporting procedure which will send a transaction to the public blockchain for the initiation of the dispute resolution process.
-In other words, you can rat someone out and unless they start behaving they get kicked out of the universe and their deposit is split in half: half is burned, and half is given to the reporter.
+The client itself will contain all the game logic.

 ### State growth